Bangladesh: Import (product-based)

 Vessels more than 15 years old may be prohibited from being imported.

-For importing an abandoned ship (scrap vessels), exporter or owner must have a certification and importer must issue a declaration to the effect that toxic or hazardous waste are not being transported.
+In order to import abandoned ships, or scrap vessels, the exporter or owner needs certification, and the importer must submit a declaration confirming that no toxic or hazardous waste is being transported.

 Check Ministry of Commerce Import Policy Orders.